 2) Teach Patients How-to clean & disinfect their toothbrush

 According to Colgate, you should clean your toothbrush after each time you use it to keep it in tip-top shape.
 Following the ADA’s advice, rinse the bristles thoroughly with clean water to remove any toothpaste and food debris.

-You especially want to disinfect your toothbrush after being sick so that you don’t get sick again or pass along illnesses to your family members.
+You need to disinfect your toothbrush after being sick so you don’t get sick again or pass along illnesses to your family members.
 Colgate lists a range of options for disinfecting toothbrushes that might be contaminated with germs from an illness:

 Don’t soak a toothbrush in mouthwash for longer than 15 minutes, and don’t reuse any mouthwash used for cleaning.
 It’s also inadvisable to put a toothbrush in a microwave or dishwasher.
 Heating the plastic on toothbrushes could damage the brushing edge.

 Educate your patients on why this is important during appointments and encourage them to follow the tips above!